SoloDevNZ/hashnode/clugq083m000508ld7ri09nsa.md

 * I check the GPU driver from the `Software & Updates > Additional Drivers` tab, if required.

-* I install the GPU device driver (Metapackage from nvidia-driver-535), if required:
+* I install the GPU device driver (the nvidia-driver-535 Metapackage) for my GTX3060 graphics card, if required:

 ```bash